-There are five basic seagrass weaving materials or styles used to weave all seagrass baskets and other Home Decor products.
-All of these use the seagrass material, but the material they use can give the seagrass product a unique look and feel.
+Five basic seagrass weaving materials or styles are used to weave all seagrass baskets and other Home Decor products.
+All of these use seagrass material, but their material can give the seagrass product a unique look and feel.

 One of the great things about seagrass is how versatile the material can be and how many ways it can make home decor baskets or other products.

-Even though these are the five major types of materials used to weave home decor baskets and other products, seagrass is constantly being created to make unique looks and finishes.
+Even though these are the five major materials used to weave home decor baskets and other products, seagrass is constantly being created to make unique looks and finishes.